 The payment gateways will also send a notification to you from the card processor to let you know if a transaction has successfully been authorized.
 Many gateways will even screen for fraudulent activity and automatically add tax.
-As such, they fulfil a vital role in the transaction process within ecommerce, by authorizing payment transactions between the merchant and the customer.
+As such, they fulfill a vital role in the transaction process within ecommerce, by authorizing payment transactions between the merchant and the customer.

 Payment gateways serve as the final step of the sales process in an ecommerce platform.
 Without the service, you’ll be unable to charge your customers securely whenever they purchase products or services from your website.
 Some of the most popular payment gateways include Square, Stripe, and PayPal/Braintree.